text © Don Davis

 the brutality most others similarly charged went through in the

-hands of the SS.
-After two weeks they were rescued by Dornberger
+two weeks they were rescued by Dornberger successfully appealing

 Continuous high priority status